Abdomen and Pelvis MRI

 Baltimore, Maryland 21201

-Is there any prep for this procedure?
+Is there any preparation for this MRI?

 If contrast is being administered, you will have to have blood work drawn within 30 days of your procedure.